 You may require a donor’s employer and occupation information, the employer’s full address, or just the employer’s city and state.
 You may also include corporate contribution fields.
 If you are a political campaign, check your local and Federal regulations to see if you are required to collect this information.

 Activate any setting by checking the appropriate text box.

 If your organization has a specific disclaimer or contribution rules required to accept donations, enter that copy in the "Contribution rules" text box.
 This includes specific disclaimers mandated by campaign finance law.
 Donors will have to check a box accepting these statements before submitting a donation.

 A donation page that is connected to this payment processor will pull from these fields for the donation page.

-You may also attach a tracking code to your page which can be used later to assemble donations for a particular fundraising campaign or event.
-This code will be attached to any donation that is processed by this donation page.
-Each donation can only have one tracking code.
-To select a tracking code, make a choice from the drop-down menu.
+The first setting in this section determines the tracking code.
+This code can be used later to isolate donation that were associated with a particular fundraising campaign or event.
+Any given donation can only have one tracking code.
+To select a tracking code, make a choice from the drop-down menu(s).

 To create a new code click on the blue “here.”
 You will be directed to Finances > Tracking codes where you can add a new one.

 You can also select where you would like a person to be directed after donating by entering the slug of the page in the “After donating, what page should they land on next?”
 For example, in the image below, the donor will be directed to the volunteer page.

 Like other NationBuilder pages, you can also add the donor to a path, assign a membership, and add tags to any person who uses this page to donate.
 Note that you will only be able to assign a membership expiration date for one-time donations.
 You may also assign a point person to the donor, if a point person does not already exist for that person’s profile.
 These tools will allow you to track and engage your donors in the future.